In a vast sea of legal blogs, how do you stand out?

 - Set yourself a deadline every week to get a post up.
 Consistency will help you keep up your writing habit.

-- Get posting.
-Be professional and all that, but also let your personality permeate your writing.
+- Start posting.
+Be professional, but also let your personality permeate your writing.
 This is your blog and your space to share information with people who know nothing about you.
 How do you want your law firm’s brand (and your personal brand) to come across?

-When done right, starting a blog for your law firm can help build authority and trust with your potential clients, and with legal industry influencers who may share your writing more widely.
+When done right, a legal blog can help build authority and trust with your potential clients, and with industry influencers who may share your writing more widely.
 And, as Kevin notes, starting a niche blog is definitely not as scary as some legal professionals may think.

-The biggest mistake he sees lawyers make when it comes to blogging?
+The biggest mistake he sees when it comes to blogging for lawyers?

 “Thinking it’s too hard to do their own blogging on a niche,” Kevin said.
 “Legal marketers, who have never really blogged, leave lawyers’ heads spinning when it comes to blogging.
 It’s not that hard—share what you are reading from your news aggregator, properly attribute the source, and provide your take.”